dogeorg/dogebox/docs/BUILDING.md

 ## SD and SD installer images for the NanoPC-T6

-Start by building a disk image containing the root filesystem.
+Start by building a disk image containing the root filesystem (covered in the README At the root of this repository).
 Assuming you are in an environment containing nix-shell, from the root of this repository run

 ```
 nix-shell
 make nanopc-T6
 ```

-The last line of output should tell you where the resulting image is located.
+The last line of output should tell you where the resulting image is located (/nix/store/..../...).
 Copy it into the build tree (or somewhere that has write access) and take note of it's location.

 The SD images are built with a fork of FriendlyElec's sd-fuse_rk3588 for now.
-They need to be run on a debian-based x86_64 machine.
+They need to be run on a debian-based x86_64 machine (eg Ubuntu should work).
 The following steps will be automated or replaced soon.

 ### SD